-In these Terms and Conditions, ‘we’ or ‘us’ means Study Group.
-Study Group is a trading name of Bellerbys Educational Services Limited, the owner and provider of the Leeds International Study Centre (the ‘Centre’).
-Bellerbys Educational Services Limited is incorporated in England and Wales (Company number 02325576).
-Its registered office is at 1 Billinton Way, Brighton, BN1 4LF (Tel: +44 (0) 1273 339333).
+In these Terms and Conditions, ‘we’ or ‘us’ means Study Group Limited.
+Study Group Limited is the owner and provider of the Leeds International Study Centre (the ‘Centre’).
+It is incorporated in England and Wales (Company number 02325576) with its registered office is at 1 Billinton Way, Brighton, BN1 4LF (Tel: +44 (0) 1273 339333).
 References to the ‘University’ are to Leeds Beckett University as the context requires.

 Please ensure you read these Terms and Conditions carefully and understand them before signing your final acceptance of a place at the Centre.
 These Terms and Conditions, along with any offer letter received from us and the policies referred to below form part of a wider agreement between you and us which will become legally binding once you send confirmation of your acceptance of our offer of a place to you.